jplsek/motion-viewer/README.md

 - A [fully running instance of Motion](https://motion-project.github.io/motion_guide.html).
 - The `stream_localhost` option in motion must be set to `off`.
+- The `target_dir` option must be specified.
+(Motion Viewer does not utilize Motion's database.)

 ## Install